Mike McCready: Recognition

 In a review of Pearl Jam's 2006 eponymous album, Rolling Stone editor David Fricke admitted that he "screwed up" in excluding both McCready and Pearl Jam rhythm guitarist Stone Gossard from the publication's 2003 feature "The 100 Greatest Guitarists of All Time".
 In 2007, McCready's guitar solos from "Alive" and "Yellow Ledbetter" were featured on Guitar Worlds "100 Greatest Guitar Solos" list.
 In February 2007, McCready and Gossard were included together by Rolling Stone in its list of "The Top 20 New Guitar Gods" under the title of "four-armed monster"."
 He was placed at #6 on a list of "The Twenty-Five Most Underrated Guitarists" by Rolling Stone.
-Adding to that, he was ranked on #1 in Ultimate Guitar's list of most underrated guitarist of all time.
+Adding to that, he was ranked on #1 in Ultimate Guitar's list of the most underrated guitarist of all time.
 He was also named the highest-paid guitarist in the world, earning a net of more than $82 million in 2021 (though predominantly through avenues other than music).
+In 2023, McCready and Gossard were both included in Rolling Stone 's "The 250 Greatest Guitarists of All Time" list at #124.

 On May 10, 2018, McCready was honored with the Stevie Ray Vaughan Award from MusiCares, for his dedication to and support of MusiCares and his commitment to helping others in the addiction recovery process.

 Personal life

 McCready and his wife Ashley O'Connor are the parents of three children.
-The couple currently resides in Seattle, Washington.
+The couple lived in Seattle, Washington as of 2005.

 McCready suffers from Crohn's disease, which he was diagnosed with at the age of 21, and has worked to bring awareness of the disease.
 He endorsed President Barack Obama specifically for his health care program, the Patient Protection and Affordable Care Act which mandated health insurance be available to those with pre-existing conditions.
 In 2012, McCready made "Life is a Pre-existing Condition," a video about the importance of nationalized healthcare.
-Jennifer Jaff, founder of Advocacy for Patients, was the inspiration for this video.
 McCready performs an annual concert to benefit the Northwest chapter of the Crohn's and Colitis Foundation of America, and has played at the event in a UFO tribute band called Flight to Mars as well as a reunited Shadow line-up.

 McCready's favorite literary author is John Steinbeck and his favorite book of all time is The Grapes of Wrath.

 McCready is also an avid sports fan and a lifelong supporter of Seattle Seahawks, Seattle Mariners and Seattle Sounders FC.